 You may be eligible for the following services that are not covered under the Healthy Kids HMO program.
-If
+If you receive these services, you will remain a member and all health care services will be coordinated.

 Children's Services (CCS)